shuocheng12/Udacity-Machine-Learning-Arvato-Capstone/README.md

 **`Arvato_capstone.ipynb`:** Jupyter Notebook that runs in the following three segments:

-0. Data Cleaning and Transformation//
+0. Data Cleaning and Transformation
-1. Unsupervised Learning//
+1. Unsupervised Learning
-2. Supervised Learning//
+2. Supervised Learning

 **`Kaggle_submission.ipynb:`** Jupyter Notebook for final submission amendments and testing more models